KyleAMathews/typefaces/README.md

-# typefaces NPM packages for Open Source typefaces — making it easier to
+# Typefaces

-self-host webfonts.
+NPM packages for Open Source typefaces — making it easier to self-host webfonts.

 ## Why